ahmadajmi/rtl-article/README.md

 The `div` content will always align the content to the left as it takes the `text-left` class, but we need a way to dynamically change the `-left` part to `-right` for RTL.

-We can solve this issue by using some variables in the template
+We can solve this issue by using one of our template variables.

 ``` html
 <div class="text-#{default-float}">